-- Applicants who have qualified and have a valid score card in national level exams like GATE/UGC-NET/CSIR-NET/NBHM, etc. are exempted from the written test.
-Such applicants are expected to produce the valid score card while reporting at the institute. - The Question Paper consists two-parts.
+- 1. Applicants who have a valid score card in national level exams like GATE/UGC-NET/CSIR-NET/NBHM, etc. are exempted from the written test.
+Such applicants are expected to produce the valid score card while reporting at the institute. - The Question Paper consists of two-parts.
 Part A consists of 50 Multiple Choice Type Questions, each carrying 1 mark.
-Part B consists of 10 Multiple Choice Type Questions, each carrying 5 marks. - The written test has NEGATIVE MARKING.
-For every incorrect 1-mark question, 1/3 marks are deducted and for every incorrect 5-mark question, 5/3 marks are deducted. - 4.
+For every incorrect 1-mark question, 1/3 marks are deducted. - 3.
+Part B consists of 10 Multiple Choice Type Questions, each carrying 5 marks.
+No negative marking for Part B questions. - 4.
 The duration of the examination is 180 mins.